-The Brooks Wallace Award, sponsored by Mizuno, is presented annually to honor the nation's most outstanding shortstop.
+The Brooks Wallace Award is presented annually to honor the nation's most outstanding shortstop.
 It is a tribute to Brooks Wallace, a slick-fielding shortstop at Texas Tech from 1977-80 who passed away at age 27 after a courageous battle with leukemia.

 Prior to 2009, the award recognized the national player of the year.

 Brad Miller, named First-Team All-American by both Baseball America and Collegiate Baseball, was also the Player of the Year in the Atlantic Coast Conference.
 Drafted 62nd overall by the Seattle Mariners, he batted .395 with an on-base percentage of .498.
 Miller receives award » | Miller on award »

 Jedd Gyorko was tabbed a first-team All-American by the National Collegiate Baseball Writers Association, finishing the 2010 campaign with a .381 batting average, a school-record 19 home runs, 57 RBIs, 28 doubles, 90 base hits, 71 runs scored and 177 total bases.
 Video »

 Ben Orloff, a senior from Simi Valley (Calif.)
 High School, hit .358 with a team-high 91 hits and 62 runs scored.
 He started all 60 games while leading the Anteaters to a 45-15 record, including a 22-2 Big West record and conference championship.
 He had 18 stolen bases, 176 assists against just seven errors and .976 fielding percentage.
 Video »

 Buster Posey was among the top 10 in seven NCAA individual statistical categories in 2008 with a .463 batting average, 89 runs and 93 RBIs.
 He posted a .879 slugging percentage, .566 OBP and just eight errors in 68 games and 483 chances for a .983 fielding percentage.